 - Researchers who have been previously funded by NAR, but who have not submitted their final report (described below) within the specified timelines, are not eligible for further support from NAR.

 - Demonstrate the novel or exploratory nature of the research.

-- Clearly describe how the project will contribute to the training of HQP, including postdoctoral fellows, graduate students, and undergraduate students.
+- Clearly describe how the project will contribute to the training of HQP, including postdoctoral fellows, graduate students, and/or undergraduate students.
 If a trainee is placed in the role of co-PI/co-I, then the proposal should specify the trainee’s contribution to the application preparation and to the proposed research.